siduck76/nvim-base16.lua/README.md

 see how themes being created [here](#examples)

 ### testing

-**TIP: use a highcontrast color and run neovim command `:hi` to figure out what highlightings uses this color**

 - you can test your plugin by adding your file in `custom/themes/<YOUR FILE NAME>.lua`